 • Mats Hummels, Javi Martínez and James Rodríguez will all make their 50th UEFA Champions League appearances when they next feature in the competition.

-• Bayern's record since matchday six is W7 L1.
+• Bayern's record since matchday six is W8 L1.
 Their sole defeat was a 3-1 loss at Bayer Leverkusen on 2 February.
 On Friday they twice came from behind to win 3-2 at Augsburg.

 • On 6 February Bayern beat Hertha Berlin 3-2 after extra time to qualify for the German Cup quarter-finals.
 They will play 2.
 Bundesliga side Heidenheim at home in early April.

-• Serge Gnabry has scored three goals in his last two games – two against Hertha and another in the 3-1 home win against Schalke three days later.*
+• Serge Gnabry has scored three goals in his last three games – two against Hertha and another in the 3-1 home win against Schalke three days later.

-• Leon Goretzka scored four goals in Bayern's first three games in 2019.*
+• Goretzka scored four goals in Bayern's first three games in 2019.

-• Manuel Neuer has missed Bayern's last three games due to a thumb injury.*
+• Manuel Neuer missed three games due to a thumb injury before returning on Friday.

 • Arjen Robben has not played since 27 November because of a thigh problem.